 Classroom Management Examples that Work: Start with Expectations

-On that first day of school, start your year off strong by going over your expectations.
-Your students need to know what you expect from them in order for them to meet those expectations.
-Check out what these actual teachers have learned about classroom expectations.
+On that first day of school, start your year off strong by going over your classroom rules and expectations.
+Your students need to know what you expect from them so they can meet those expectations in their learning environment.

 “Be specific in your expectations and be firm.
 ‘Say what you mean and mean what you say’ when it comes to consequences.” – anonymous

-“Clear expectations, procedures and rules.
-Modeling what is expected is key as well.” – anonymous
+“Clear expectations, procedures, and rules.
+Modeling what is expected is key as well.” – anonymous.

 “My best classroom management tip is to ensure the students know what you expect, especially in the early grades.
-I teach Kindergarten and I have found out (usually the hard way) that if I do not teach my students exactly what I expect such as routines, procedures, voice level, etc. then they will make up their own.
+I teach Kindergarten and I have found out (usually the hard way) that if I do not teach my students exactly what I expect, such as routines, procedures, voice level, etc., they will make up their own.
 Also, I know it may sound silly to teach children HOW to stand in a line, but if we don’t teach them, how will they know?
 I firmly believe that routines and procedures that are taught explicitly and with fidelity are some of the best classroom management techniques.” – anonymous

 “Set up the routine and expectations the first week of school and model, practice, model, practice and practice some more.
 Be consistent and review expectations whenever necessary, especially Monday mornings, after breaks, etc.” -Trish Decker, 3rd grade